zoffixznet/perl6.party/post/WANTED-Perl-6-Historical-Items.md

 %% desc: A call to collect memorabilia for a Perl 6 museum

 The Perl 6 programming language had a turbulent birth.
-It was announced in summer of 2000 and the first stable language release shipped out only 2 years ago, on Christmas, 2015.
+It was announced in the summer of 2000 and the first stable language release shipped out only 2 years ago, on Christmas, 2015.
 A lot has happened during that decade and a half, yet the details are hard to piece together.

-After my recent facelift to [rakudo.org](https://rakudo.org/), I'm working on (a second) facelift to [perl6.org](https://perl6.org) website.
+After my recent facelift to [rakudo.org](https://rakudo.org/), I'm working on a (second) facelift to [perl6.org](https://perl6.org) website.

 Part of the work involves bringing all the Perl 6 deliverables under one umbrella, so the user isn't thrown around multiple websites, trying to find what to install.
 At the same time, we want to strengthen the distinction between Perl 6 the language and the compilers that implement it, as well as encourage more implementors to give it a go at implementing a Perl 6 programming language compiler.